 Training is intended to enhance the ability of managers, supervisors, and employees to recognize work-related ergonomic risk factors and to understand and apply appropriate control strategies.
-Training should ideally take place in the following situations (where feasible).
+Training should take place regularly and in the following situations (where feasible).

 - For new employees. - For employees assuming a new job assignment. - When new jobs, tasks, tools, equipment, machinery, workstations or processes are introduced. - When high exposure levels to ergonomic risk factors have been identified. - Any other situation deemed appropriate.